Benjamin-Aw-93/ssoc_autocoder/containers/README.md

-# Workflow for Model Embedding, Training, and Deployment
+# Workflow for Generating Embeddings, Training Embedding Classifer, Building SSOCAutoCoder and Deploying SSOCAutoCoder

 This repository contains a structured workflow that encompasses the generation of embeddings, training of a classifier, and the deployment of the combined model.

+`SSOCAutoCoder` consists of the `EmbeddingModel` and `EmbeddingClassifer`

 ## Structure: